plone/plone-frontend/README.md

 - [Source Code](https://github.com/plone/plone-frontend/)
 - [Documentation](https://github.com/plone/plone-frontend/)

-Please **DO NOT** commit to main directly.
+Please **DO NOT** commit to version branches directly.
 Even for the smallest and most trivial fix.

 **ALWAYS** open a pull request and ask somebody else to merge your code. **NEVER** merge it yourself.